 Oracle client credentials (wallet files) are downloaded from Autonomous Transaction Processing by a service administrator.
 If you are not an Autonomous Transaction Processing administrator, your administrator should provide you with the client credentials.

-To download client credentials, do the following from Oracle Cloud Infrastructure console:
+To download client credentials from the Oracle Cloud Infrastructure console:

-- Navigate to the Autonomous Transaction Processing details page.
+- Navigate to the Autonomous Database details page.

 - Click DB Connection.